kyjus25/radiobrowser/README.md

 # radiobrowser

-website frontend with angular 2.x for [radio-browser api](https://github.com/segler-alex/radiobrowser-api)
+website frontend with angular 7.x for [radio-browser api](https://github.com/segler-alex/radiobrowser-api)

+## Installation

+- You will need `php-cli` to handle ICY metadata queries

 ## Installation